 Scroll down and click below to view the video.

-As the clock strikes 4:00 pm on Tuesday, marking the start of the religious education program at Temple Israel Center, the sound of what may have been jumping beans and laughing children fills the entire second floor of the building.
+As the clock strikes 4:00 pm on a Wednesday, marking the start of the religious education program at Temple Israel Center, the sound of what may have been jumping beans and laughing children fills the entire second floor of the building.

 The stairwell is decorated with art projects depicting Jewish history throughout the ages and Jewish holidays.
 On the second floor landing, there is an open space with lounge and beanbag chairs.
 Around it there are a few open doors leading into learning spaces.
 The laughter continues to echo through the landing, as do the sounds of clacking and rattling.

 Temple Israel Center, a Conservative egalitarian congregation with 840 families in Westchester, N.Y., has made tremendous strides in transforming what was once their traditional religious school program into what is now an immersive, experiential educational experience for children and their families called Shorashim.
 The clacking, I soon learned, was only a small cog in their revolutionary religious school model.

 Sure enough, the sounds were emanating from a fourth grade's group of 8 and 9 year olds.
 “We’re making groggers,” said a 4th grader, in a matter of fact tone.
 “For Purim next week,” she said after some thought.

 This isn’t unusual in Shorashim.
 The weekly education program consists of a thematic Jewish activity-like making groggers and talking about their significance, Hebrew language, and some sort of interactive educational component.
 The program day ends with communal tefilla, prayer, where kids of all ages gather.

 “The philosophy behind Shorashim is that the learning that happens here is not confined to the classroom.
 Rather, it will break down the walls of the classroom and go out into the community; to their lives so they’re living Jewishly and not just learning about being Jewish.”